 - a.
-The commercial AM for Atlantic migratory group cobia is to prohibit harvest, possession, and retention when the commercial quota (total ACL x commercial allocation) is met or projected to be met.
+The commercial accountability measure for Atlantic migratory group cobia is to prohibit harvest, possession, and retention when the commercial quota (total ACL x commercial allocation) is met or projected to be met.
 All purchase and sale is prohibited when the commercial quota is met or projected to be met. - b.
-The recreational AM for Atlantic migratory group cobia is if the recreational sector quota (total ACL x recreational allocation) is exceeded, the Regional Administrator shall publish a notice to reduce the length of the following fishing year by the amount necessary to ensure landings do not exceed the recreational sector quota for the following fishing year.
+The recreational accountability measure for Atlantic migratory group cobia is if the recreational sector quota (total ACL x recreational allocation) is exceeded, the Regional Administrator shall publish a notice to reduce the length of the following fishing year by the amount necessary to ensure landings do not exceed the recreational sector quota for the following fishing year.
 Compare the recreational ACL with recreational landings over a range of years.
 For 2011, use only 2011 landings.
 For 2012, use the average landings of 2011 and 2012.
 For 2013 and beyond, use the most recent three-year (fishing years) running average.
-If in any year the ACL is changed, the sequence of future ACLs will begin again starting with a single year of landings compared to the ACL for that year, followed by two-year average landings ACL for the third year and thereafter.
+If in any year the ACL is changed, the sequence of future ACLs will begin again starting with a single year of landings compared to the ACL for that year, followed by two-year average landings compared to the ACL in the next year, followed by a three-year average of landings ACL for the third year and thereafter.
 Only adjust the recreational season length if the Total ACL is exceeded. - c.
 Commercial payback of any overage.
 Payback only if overfished If the commercial sector ACL is exceeded, the Assistant Administrator for Fisheries shall file a notification with the Office of the Federal Register to reduce the commercial sector ACL in the following year by the amount of the overage. - d.
 Recreational payback of any overage from one year to the next.
-Payback only if overfished - If the recreational ACL is exceeded, the Assistant Administrator for Fisheries shall file a notification with the Office of the Federal Register to reduce the recreational ACL in the following year by the amount of the overage.
+Payback only if overfished If the recreational ACL is exceeded, the Assistant Administrator for Fisheries shall file a notification with the Office of the Federal Register to reduce the recreational ACL in the following year by the amount of the overage.
 The ACT would also be adjusted according to the ACT formula in CMP Amendment 18, Action 19-6.
-Only deduct overages if the Total ACL is exceeded
+Only deduct overages if the total ACL is exceeded

-Alternative 2: The current commercial and recreational AMs for Atlantic migratory group cobia apply to separately each of the Atlantic migratory group cobia subzones (as determined by Action 7).
+Alternative 2: The current commercial and recreational accountability measures for Atlantic migratory group cobia apply separately to each of the Atlantic migratory group cobia subzones (as determined by Action 5).

-Alternative 3: The current commercial and recreational AMs for Atlantic migratory group cobia apply separately to each of the Atlantic migratory group cobia subzones (as determined by Action 7) except that the 3-year moving average is replaced by the most recent year's landings.
+Alternative 3: The current commercial and recreational AMs for Atlantic migratory group cobia apply separately to each of the Atlantic migratory group cobia subzones (as determined by Action 5) except that the three-year moving average is replaced by the most recent year's landings.